Who's Behind Listverse?

 With so many people having visions before coming down with the plague, Christian followers began to believe that God was punishing them by allowing demons to infect them with a horrible death.
 In response, priests began performing exorcisms on the infected.
 Unfortunately, the exorcisms worked just as well as the medicine at the time.
 They did nothing to stop the plague from killing its victims.

 There was also a group of people who believed that the tonsured monks were demons and the cause of the plague.
 They fled from the monks whenever they were spotted in the community.

 5 The Symptoms

 All of this happened within just a few days.
-It was a fast-acting plague that started off like a mild infection and left behind far too many corpses for the living to properly bury.
+It was a fast-acting plague that started off as a mild infection and left behind far too many corpses for the living to properly bury.

-4 Disposing Of The Bodies
+4 Disposing of the Bodies

 In Constantinople, over 5,000 people were dying from the plague each day during the height of the pandemic.
 It became more and more difficult for families to bury the dead.
 Justinian eventually had to appoint court officials to dispose of the dead.
 Still, there were just too many plague victims to care for, and they were left to rot in the streets.